hollowstrawberry/crab-cogs/README.md

 ### ♟️ SimpleChess

 Play Chess against your friends or the bot itself.
 Configure payouts and let users bet against each other.
 You can also make your bots play together.
+Requires ImageMagick to be installed in the host machine.
 Uses [Sunfish](https://github.com/thomasahle/sunfish) as the chess engine/AI; the hardest setting has an ELO of around 1900, and the default setting is much lower, but still challenging for most players.
 The difficulty can be selected with the slash command.

 ![demonstration](https://i.imgur.com/6IleFWa.png)